Here's what we believe is true — and why it matters.

 This happens through prayer (which is just honest conversation), community (which is why we exist), and exploring the Bible together.
 It also happens through serving others — which is often where the whole thing clicks into place most practically.

-Where we sit: We're part of the Pentecostal tradition — which means we believe God is active and present today, not just historically.
+Where we sit: We're part of the Pentecostal tradition — which means we believe the gifts of the Spirit are active and present in the church today.
 This shapes how we worship and pray.
 We hold it openly and welcome people from any faith background or none.

 Life with God